Manuel928/CLCalc/README.md

 # A Simple CommandLine Calculator

-This is a very calculator for basic math operations (Addition, Subtraction, Division, Multiplication, and Remainder).
+This is a calculator for basic math operations (Addition, Subtraction, Division, Multiplication, and Remainder).